 *NEW FOR 2014*

 Every year you’ve asked for more networking opportunities and this year, we plan to give you ample time to do just that!
-Come join the Associate Member Council and learn about the projects we are working on and interact with other early-career researchers who are attending the Annual Meeting.
-This event will take place in the Associate Member Resource and Career Center at the same time that Women in Cancer Research and Minorities in Cancer Research are having similar Meet and Greets in the same area.
-Come take advantage of this concurrent opportunity to explore and familiarize yourself with the inner workings of AACR’s three councils, and meet new colleagues at the same time.
-Refreshments will be available.
+Come join the Associate Member Council and learn about the projects we are working on and interact with other early-career researchers who are attending the annual meeting.
+This event will take place in the Associate Member Resource and Career Center on Sunday, April 6 from 2 -4 p.m.
+Come take advantage of this opportunity to explore and familiarize yourself with the inner workings of the council, and meet new colleagues at the same time.
+Limited light refreshments will be available.

 OTHER RESOURCES IN THE ASSOCIATE MEMBER RESOURCE AND CAREER CENTER

-- Space to meet up with co-workers, collaborators or friends
+- Space to meet with co-workers, collaborators or friends

 - Laptop hookups with internet connections